 You should initiate steps to get your PayPal account verified by passing some security checks.
 This opens up some more features to your account.

 Here are a few precautions you must take while operating your PayPal account.

 1. Secure your devices, operating system and software

 Make sure that your operating system and your anti-virus software is always up-to-date.
 It is very important to use a strong and secure browser.
-I personally prefer to use Internet Explorer when logging in to any sensitive accounts – but feel free to use the one which you think is most secure.
+I personally prefer to use Internet Explorer when logging into any sensitive accounts – but feel free to use the one which you think is most secure.
 Also always ensure that your web browser is fully updated to its latest version.
-Software is seldom perfect and may have holes or bugs, which could be exploited by Hackers.
+A software is seldom perfect and may have holes or bugs, which could be exploited by Hackers.

 2. Always use a strong password

 Hackers have computer programs that carry out password guessing attacks on websites.
-The programs select a user name, and then try to log in using common passwords.
+The programs select a user name and then try to log in using common passwords.
 They keep trying to log in with different passwords until the website blocks them.
-You may have seen that many websites block you after 3 failed logins.
+You may have seen that many websites block you after three failed logins.
 But the program keeps trying after a period of time again and again.
-Simple passwords are easy to crack, that is why you must have strong passwords.
+Simple passwords are easy to crack; that is why you must have strong passwords.
 You might want to check if your present password is strong enough.

 3. Don’t click on any mail links – stay protected against identity theft.